Rural Area Agents Cover All the Bases for Residential and Commercial Clients

 “These are the folks that juggle multiple obligations in terms of servicing the diverse needs of their communities,” said Line.
 “They are from rural areas—professionals plugged into their communities who have a vested interest in attracting small business, in addition to meeting the needs of homebuyers.”

-By Line’s account, more than 200,000 NRDS-number-holding agents in the United States claim commercial real estate as their secondary area of business and that they tend to practice in tertiary and rural markets.
+By Line’s account, more than 200,000 NAR members in the United States claim commercial real estate as their secondary area of business and that they tend to practice in tertiary and rural markets.

 These multi-skilled community experts run the gamut in terms of their adaptability and willingness to tap into new resources.
 They are business advisors who know how to analyze a marketplace by determining who is buying specific consumer goods, where they work, how long they commute, what they spend and how much they make.
 They study locations to determine employability for a potential enterprise, what the workforce will support, and what the population will look and feel like in years to come.